-In the early 1880’s, James Landis homesteaded the confluence of the Roaring Fork and Grand rivers that would become Glenwood Springs.
+In the early 1880’s, James Landis homesteaded the confluence of the Roaring Fork and Grand Rivers that would become Glenwood Springs.

 Historic Glenwood Springs Colorado

 Early settlers Isaac Cooper and Walter Devereux saw the potential for Glenwood Springs to become a highly regarded destination and developed these amenities into a world class resort.
-The arrival of the railroads in 1887 brought the first trainloads of tourists to enjoy all that Glenwood has to offer.
+The arrival of the railroads in 1887 brought the first trainloads of tourists to enjoy all that Glenwood Springs offered.
 The addition of the Vapor Caves, Hotel Colorado and Fairy Caves provided a total package for the well-heeled traveler.
 The local economy was not only fueled by tourism, but also coal mining, farming and ranching, commerce and outdoor recreation.
 A visit to historic Glenwood Springs will take you back in time to enjoy all of the amenities that were formerly reserved for the well-to-do.

 Read more at: www.glenwoodchamber.com

 Nestled in a beautiful mountainous valley, Glenwood Springs sits on the western slope of Colorado and is just 40 minutes from Aspen, 45 minutes from Vail and 90 minutes from Grand Junction.
 Glenwood Springs is the Garfield County seat and the location for the Courts of the 9th Judicial District, as well as home of the Garfield County Jail and Three Rivers Regional Library Service System.
 The campus of Colorado Mountain College is just minutes away.